NETS (company): NETS eCommerce

-NETS eCommerce was launched in 2016 to provide a quick and affordable end-to-end solution to set up webstores.
-The solution is integrated with secured payment options using eNETS Debit and Credit.
+NETS eCommerce was launched in 2016 to provide a quick and affordable end-to-end service to set up webstores.
+It is integrated with secured payment options using eNETS Debit and Credit.

 NETS Contactless, NETS QR, and NETSPay

 NETSPay is a digital wallet app.
 Launched in October 2017, it introduces 2 new payment options for NETS debit, NETS Contactless and NETS QR.
 NETS Contactless is supported on Android devices via NFC and HCE, and NETS QR is supported on Android & iOS devices via QR code.

 ATM cardholders can digitise their bankcards with the app, replacing the debit card chip and PIN transaction at point-of-sale terminals that have been upgraded to accept contactless and QR code payments.
 Fingerprint ID or passcode authentication is required to access the app, with a user configurable session timeout.
 No PIN is required for transactions below $100.

 NETS Contactless ATM cards were launched from the first quarter of 2018.
 In December 2018, NETS Contactless cards issued by DBS/POSB, UOB, OCBC began to be accepted for LTA's public transport account-based ticketing trial.
+In May 2023, the NETS Contactless functionality was extended to Mastercard and Visa debit cards, in addition to the chip and PIN transaction method.

+The NETSPay wallet was discontinued on 1 December 2020 and the NETSPay app was discontinued on 31 October 2023.

+On 20 June 2025, NETS partnered with Shopee to allow ShopeePay users to make payments by scanning NETS QR codes on SGQR labels.
+(This currently excludes dynamically-generated NETS QR codes on POS terminals.)